krobelus/rate-experiments/README.md

 checkers of these two flavors of DRAT are incomparable.

 State-of-the-art SAT solvers employ complex inprocessing techniques to simplify a formula.
-Such a simplification must be logged in the proof as well.
-If it uses deletions of unique reason clauses, then a checker for specified DRAT is necessary to verify the inprocessing technique [@rebola2018two].
+To support proof checking, such a simplification must be backed by an appropriate fragment that will be added to the proof.
+If the proof fragment uses deletions of unique reason clauses, then a checker for specified DRAT is necessary to verify the inprocessing technique [@rebola2018two].

 DRAT proof-checking is computationally expensive, so it is desirable to optimize checkers.
 In theory, checking costs are comparable to solving